lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-identity_pubkey | string | The identity pubkey of the current node. alias | string | If applicable, the alias of the current node, e.g. "bob" num_pending_channels | int64 | Number of pending channels
+version | string | / The version of the LND software that the node is running. identity_pubkey | string | / The identity pubkey of the current node. alias | string | / If applicable, the alias of the current node, e.g. "bob" color | string | / The color of the current node in hex code format num_pending_channels | int64 | / Number of pending channels num_active_channels | int64 | / Number of active channels
-num_active_channels | int64 | Number of active channels
+num_inactive_channels | int64 | / Number of inactive channels
-num_peers | int64 | Number of peers
+num_peers | int64 | / Number of peers
-block_height | int64 | The node's current view of the height of the best block block_hash | string | The node's current view of the hash of the best block synced_to_chain | boolean | Whether the wallet's view is synced to the main chain testnet | boolean |  Whether the current node is connected to testnet.
-This field is  deprecated and the network field should be used instead uris | array string | The URIs of the current node. best_header_timestamp | string | Timestamp of the block best known to the wallet version | string | The version of the LND software that the node is running. num_inactive_channels | int64 | Number of inactive channels chains | [array Chain](#chain) | A list of active chains the node is connected to color | string | The color of the current node in hex code format
+block_height | int64 | / The node's current view of the height of the best block
+block_hash | string | / The node's current view of the hash of the best block best_header_timestamp | string | / Timestamp of the block best known to the wallet synced_to_chain | boolean | / Whether the wallet's view is synced to the main chain synced_to_graph | boolean | Whether we consider ourselves synced with the public channel graph. testnet | boolean | * Whether the current node is connected to testnet.
+This field is deprecated and the network field should be used instead chains | [array lnrpcChain](#lnrpcchain) | / A list of active chains the node is connected to uris | array string | / The URIs of the current node. features | object | Features that our node has advertised in our init message, node announcements and invoices.